External Object (Catalog, Schema, Table) Usage Guide

 8.1 Connection Issues

-- Symptom: Unable to connect to the external data source
+- Symptom: Unable to connect to an external data source

 - Solution: